theorashid/notes/content/jax.vmap.md

 By default, it vectorises over the leading (batch) dimension (`in_axes=0`).
 This argument can be used to change the dimension of vectorisation.
 For example, a summing function `sum_vector` can act over rows of a matrix, `rowsum_func = vmap(sum_vector, in_axes=0)`, or the columns, `colsum_func = vmap(sum_vector, in_axes=1)`.

 Further examples including [converting rows of a matrix into a stack of probability vectors](https://ericmjl.github.io/dl-workshop/02-jax-idioms/01-loopless-loops.html) and [parallelising MCMC inference when sampling multiple chains](https://blackjax-devs.github.io/blackjax/examples/howto_sample_multiple_chains.html#using-jax-vmap).

+jax transformations can work transparently with either arrays or pytrees of arrays.

 The developer documentation [explains how `vmap` is implemented](https://jax.readthedocs.io/en/latest/autodidax.html).